mendiolamj/cg-cloud-foundations-wiki/Kubernetes-Commands-to-run.md

+To Install Minikube refer - https://minikube.sigs.k8s.io/docs/start/
+( For now, this is all ready installed on your VM )

 List of commands we will be using for the class -

 ### Open a terminal on your VM and run the following commands: